narhzih/ipfsupload/README.md

 - All `e2e` tests are written in the `src/__test__/e2e` directory.
 - All the test Config files can be found in `src/__test__/config`

+## Needed improvements

+- As much as the API allows the uploads of files > 100MB, it is very slow.
+It takes up to 2 minutes to get a response back from the server when an upload request of such file is being made.
+This can be better improved by using a more robust upload logic, that has a tracking system which users can use to see the current upload progress.
+- The Current IPFS storage being used doesn't allow for the easy implementation of handling large files uploads using the currently available libraries.
+It also isn't easy to write e2e tests around the upload process.
+This could probably be improved later on by using another IPFS storage